devomh/comp3083_2025/lab02/README.md

 ### Getting Help

 - **Review content modules** thoroughly before attempting exercises
-- **Use the GitHub Issues feature** for technical problems with repositories
 - **Try the practice problems** step by step, testing small pieces of code
 - **Ask AI assistants** for error explanations using the provided prompt templates
 - **Participate in class discussions** and peer collaboration

 ### Troubleshooting Common Issues

-**Colab Access Problems:**
-- Verify you're signed into a Google account
-- Check internet connection stability
-- Try refreshing the browser or using incognito mode
-- Ensure repository URLs are correct and accessible

-**Python Execution Issues:**
-- Check for syntax errors like missing quotes or parentheses
-- Verify proper indentation (use spaces consistently)
-- Test with simple values before complex calculations
-- Read error messages carefully for line number information

 **Input/Output Problems:**
 - Remember that `input()` always returns strings